Boris-Veselov/port_2/README.md

 ## Description

-Personal portfolio build with React and Bootstrap which includes various projects, my resume and contact information.
+Personal portfolio build with React and, CSS and Bootstrap which includes various projects, my resume and contact information.

 ## Technologies